dovecot/documentation/source/admin_manual/debugging/debugging_rawlog.rst

 .. versionadded:: v2.3.2

-The pre-login rawlog is used before IMAP, POP3, Submission or ManageSieve client logs in to the post-login process.
+The pre-login rawlog is used before IMAP, POP3, Submission or ManageSieve client logs into the post-login process.
 Note that LMTP and doveadm protocols don't have a pre-login process.

 .. note:: SSL/TLS sessions are currently not decrypted to rawlogs.